Home

 Your turn:

-So the invitation is for you as well--what 100 words would you use to tell your story?
-Of course, the words I would use today would be different than the words I chose at the time I wrote this.
+So the invitation is for you as well, use the same creative writing prompt--what 100 words would you use to tell your story?
+Of course, the words I would use today would be different than the words I might choose next week.
 Today, what are the most important elements of your story?

 Return from Grief Poem to Journey-through-Grief homepage